TurboTax HelpTurboTax HelpIntuit

 • Not the inventory of a business

-Only one half of a capital gain is subject to tax.
-This 50% portion is called a taxable capital gain.
+Only part of a capital gain is subject to tax.
+That portion is a taxable capital gain.
 It gets added to your other sources of income on your tax return.

-An allowable capital loss is the 50% portion of a capital loss, which can be deducted, but only against taxable gains.
+An allowable capital loss is the inclusion rate portion of a capital loss, which can be deducted, but only against taxable gains.

 When your allowable capital losses are more than your taxable capital gains for the year, you have a net capital loss.
 You can deduct it from any taxable capital gains of the past three years or any future year.
 Your net capital loss balances are listed on your CRA Notice of Assessment.